 Any person under investigation in respect of a child protection/safeguarding issue will automatically have their commission/appointment suspended temporarily.
-This means that they should not be involved in any form of GB activities during the period of the investigation.
-The company chaplain, captain and divisional Commissioner will be advised of the temporary suspension but not the detail of why this is in place.
+This means that they should not be involved in any form of GBS activities during the period of the investigation.
+The Captain/Leader-in-Charge will be advised of the temporary suspension but not the detail of why this is in place.